aben20807/LLMParaViz/README.md

 ## Acknowledgements

 - Built with Vue 3, vite, and modern web technologies
-- GitHub Copilot implemented most of the features
+- GitHub Copilot (Claude Opus 4.5) implemented most of the features